MarcioCerqueira/Vulkan3DModelViewer/README.md

 # AmbientOcclusion

+## Overview

-Some algorithms to compute ambient occlusion in C++ and Vulkan
+This repository contains several ambient occlusion algorithms implemented in C++ using the Vulkan library.

+## Requirements

+The provided source codes were tested using the following libraries:

+## Compilation/Building for Windows